s0md3v/uro/README.md

 # uro
 Using a URL list for security testing can be painful as there are a lot of URLs that have uninteresting/duplicate content; `uro` aims to solve that.

-It removes:
+It doesn't make any http requests to the URLs and removes:
 - human written content e.g. blog posts
 - urls with same path but parameter difference
 - incremental urls e.g. `/cat/1/` and `/cat/2/`
 - image, js, css and other static files

 #### Usage
 First, install uro with pip:
 ```